I am a professional coach and author in the field of gambling addiction, which I've worked in for over 10 years.

 Many people with a gambling problem also suffer from depression, anxiety, stress, or other substance abuse issues.
 These can both trigger compulsive gambling as well as make it worse.

 12. Get in the Right Environment

-Surround yourself with people that you trust who want to see you recover and avoid any kind of environment where you might be tempted to gamble, which could be anything from a casino, to being at home alone with your smartphone.
-Delete gambling apps from your phone and tell casinos that you have a problem and that you want them to block you from entering.
+Surround yourself with people you trust who want to see you recover and avoid any kind of environment where you might be tempted to gamble, which could be anything from a casino to being at home alone with your smartphone.
+Delete gambling apps from your phone and tell casinos that you have a problem and want them to block you from entering.

 Some Final Thoughts

 Gambling is a dangerous addiction because of the related risk of suicide.
 Find help now and make a plan to begin quitting.
 Take it one day, or hour, at a time and keep in mind how great you will feel when you have come clean and stopped gambling with your life.

 Do You Have a Problem With Gambling?